-We’re big fans of using Windows Virtual Desktop (WVD) for securing your team’s activity while they work remotely and for its simple setup and deployment when provisioning desktops.
+We’re big fans of using Windows Virtual Desktop (WVD), or now called Azure Virtual Desktop (AVD), for securing your team’s activity while they work remotely and for its simple setup and deployment when provisioning desktops.
 Did you know that in addition to the enhanced security features that come standard with using WVD, there’s also a simple way to set up screen capture protection?

 In the video below, our Azure Architect, Jeremy Brewer, takes a dive into this awesome feature and walks you through how to set it up.

 I want to take you through a new preview feature called Screen Capture Protection for Windows Virtual Desktop.
 Ever since Windows Virtual Desktop was released in 2019, I cannot stop raving about it.
 The product is something that I think is revolutionary.
 It's taken the traditional terminal services and remote desktop, and it has greatly impacted our customers who are using it now.
 I have been trying to put as many people on this as possible, and I want to show you one of the features, which is one of the reasons why I think you might want to be on it too.

 Setting up Windows Virtual Desktop Screen Capture Protection

 According to Microsoft Documentation, we should be able to enable a preview feature.
 And it looks like all we need to do is enable this specific registry key.
 Going down into the directions a little bit further, it looks like all we need to do is make sure that we have a recent version of the Windows Desktop client.
 It's limited to just a full desktop at the moment.
 And then make sure that our validation settings are enabled for our pool.
 I happen to have a test environment for that.

 I'm going to go ahead and go into my test environment here.
 I have a WVU multi-user setup.
 What we want to do is we want to enable that validation environment.